comprna/riser/README.md

    pip install -r requirements.txt
    ```

 # Test before live sequencing

-**Important: Make sure you do this test first to make sure everything is working properly before applying RISER to a live sequencing run.**
+**Important: Make sure you do this test first to ensure communication with the sequencing device is working before applying RISER to a live sequencing run.**

 ## Setup MinKNOW playback

 Without wasting resources on a live sequencing run, RISER can be tested using MinKNOW's "playback" feature, which replays a bulk fast5 file recorded from a previous sequencing run to mimic data being streamed from a sequencer.
-1. Obtain a bulk fast5 file (generated with flow cell FLO-MIN106) for playback in MinKNOW.
+1. Obtain a bulk fast5 file (generated with either FLO-MIN106 for RNA002 or FLO-MIN004RA for RNA004) for playback in MinKNOW.
-2. Open the sequencing TOML file *sequencing_MIN106_RNA.toml*, found in `/opt/ont/minknow/conf/package/sequencing`.
+2. Open the corresponding sequencing TOML file (either *sequencing_MIN106_RNA.toml* or *sequencing_MIN004RA_RNA.toml*), found in `/opt/ont/minknow/conf/package/sequencing`.
 3. In the **[custom_settings]** section, add a field:
    ```
    simulation = "/full/path/to/bulk.fast5"
    ```
-4. Save the toml file under a new name, e.g. *sequencing_MIN106_RNA_mod.toml*.
+4. Save the toml file.
 5. Apply the above changes to enable playback by selecting "Reload Scripts" on the Start Sequencing page (top right-hand corner menu).
 6. Insert a configuration test flowcell into the sequencer.
-7. Start a sequencing run as usual, using flowcell FLO-MIN106.
-If you have followed Step 5 correctly, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
-Make sure you select your **_mod** file to enable playback.
+7. Start a sequencing run as usual, using the flowcell FLO-MIN106 or FLO-MIN004RA.
-8. Once the run starts, a MUX scan will take about 5 minutes.
+8. Once the run starts, a pore scan will take a few minutes.
 Once this is complete, you can run RISER (next section).

 ## Test RISER with MinKNOW playback

-Now you can check that RISER is able to selectively sequence the target RNA class.
+Now you can check that RISER can communicate with the sequencing hardware to reject molecules.
 1. Make sure the steps in "Setup MinKNOW playback" are done first.
 2. Run RISER.
-The below will selectively reject molecules that RISER predicts to be mRNA.
-The script will run for 1 hour (this can be modified as desired with the `--duration` parameter).
+The below will selectively reject (deplete) molecules that RISER predicts to be mRNA.
+The script will run for 0.1 hours (this can be modified as desired with the `--duration` parameter).
+Please select the kit that the bulk fast5 file was generated with.
    ```
    cd <path/to/riser/riser>
+   source .venv/bin/activate
-   python3 riser.py --target mRNA --mode deplete --duration 1
+   python3 riser.py --target mRNA --mode deplete --duration 0.1 --kit RNA004
    ```
 4. You should see a message in MinKNOW's System Messages stating that RISER is now controlling the run.
+5. For a quick check that RISER is rejecting molecules,
-5. Since a playback run simply replays the signals recorded in the bulk fast5 file, it cannot mimic reads being physically ejected from the pore.
+6. Since a playback run simply replays the signals recorded in the bulk fast5 file, it cannot mimic reads being physically ejected from the pore.
 Instead, the signal is simply clipped upon receiving a reject command.
 Therefore, the effect of RISER can be tested by assessing the average length of reads that are mRNA and non-mRNA.
 The expectation is that the average length of non-mRNA reads are longer than mRNA reads, which are being rejected.
+7. **Remember to remove the "simulation" field from the toml file and "Reload scripts" after testing, before sequencing your sample!**

 # Use during live sequencing

-1. Start a sequencing run as usual, using flow cell FLO-MIN106.
+1. Start a sequencing run as usual.
-2. Once the initial MUX scan has completed, in a terminal window run RISER (command structure detailed below).
+2. Once the initial pore scan has completed, in a terminal window run RISER (command structure detailed below).
    ```
-   cd <path/to/riser>
+   cd <path/to/riser/riser>
    source .venv/bin/activate
-   python3 riser.py --target {target} --mode {mode} --duration {duration}
+   python3 riser.py --target {target} --mode {mode} --duration {duration} --kit {kit}
    ```
 4. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.

 ## Command structure

 ```
-usage: riser.py [-h] -t -m -d [--min] [--max] [--threshold]
+usage: riser.py [-h] -t -m -d -k [-p]

 optional arguments:
   -h, --help             Show this help message and exit.
-  -t, --target     RNA class to enrich for.
-This must be one or more of {mRNA,mtRNA,globin}. (required) -m, --mode       Whether to enrich or deplete the target class.
+  -t, --target           RNA class(es) to target for enrichment or depletion.
+This must be one or more of {mRNA,mtRNA,globin}. (required)
+  -m, --mode             Whether to enrich or deplete the target class(es).
 This must be one of {enrich,deplete}. (required) -d, --duration         Length of time (in hours) to run RISER for.
 This should be
-                   the same as the MinKNOW run length. (required) --min            Minimum number of seconds of transcript signal to use for RISER prediction. (default: 2) --max            Maximum number of seconds of transcript signal to try to classify before skipping this read. (default: 4) --threshold      Probability threshold for classifer [0,1]. (default: 0.9)
+                         the same as the MinKNOW run length. (required) -k, --kit              Sequencing kit.
+This must be one of {RNA002, RNA004}. (required) -p, --prob_threshold   Probability threshold for classifer [0,1]. (default: 0.9)
 ```

 **Example**

-To deplete mRNA in a 48h sequencing run:
+To deplete both mRNA and mtRNA in a 48h sequencing run using the RNA004 sequencing kit:
 ```
 cd <path/to/riser/riser>
 source .venv/bin/activate
-python3 riser.py -t mRNA -m deplete -d 48
+python3 riser.py -t mRNA mtRNA -m deplete -d 48 -k RNA004
 ```

 ## Output files